 Palace are indeed mathematically safe from relegation, and the FYP podcast team revel in the Eagles' new awesomeness - in particular the wins at Everton and West Ham.

-They also answer your tweets and Facebook messages.
+They also look forward to the visit of Man City and answer your tweets and Facebook questions.

-So join Jim Daly, Andy Street and James Endeacott for 40 minutes of Palace chat!
+So join Jim Daly, Andy Street, Kevin Day and James Endeacott for 50 minutes of Palace chat!

 And check out the podcast's lovely sponsors Vektor Printing!

 Mathematically safe!
 Palace have secured their Premier League status for next season thanks to a 1-0 win at West Ham!
 Here's Mark Gardiner's thoughts.

 Palace stunned West Ham with the perfect display of counter-attacking football, teaching the so-called “Football Academy” a real lesson.
 Five straight top-flight League wins and the dizzy heights of 43 points mean nothing short of a Vincent Tan inspired points deducting conspiracy will deny us the joys of Premier League football for a second successive season.
 This result was the final vindication of Tony Pulis’s management reign at Selhurst Park, leaving the doubters – and that includes me – with a very healthy & satisfying portion of humble pie.
 The achievement of his teams – on & off field – is one of the greatest managerial feats most Palace fans can remember, probably ranking alongside Steve Coppell keeping the (first) Administration squad of the young, old, lame and bloody awful in the second flight.